Does The Pink Moon Affect Your Mood? Here's How It Could Mess With Your Emotions

 First of all, let's get this one little nugget of information out of the way: No, the Pink Moon is not actually pink.
-Sorry to be the bearer of bad news, but I had to get that out in the open.
+Sorry, but I had to get that out in the open.
 And hey, I'll bet you anything the sight of this baby is still going to take your breath away on April 29.

 Now, if you're wondering why it's called the Pink Moon if it's not actually pink, here's what you need to know: The Pink Moon is simply another name for April's full moon, and according to Timeanddate.com, it was given this name to represent the bloom of one of the first flowers to pop up during spring: the wild ground phlox, which just so happens to be a pretty shade of pink.

 But let's get into the details of what you really came here for: how this Pink Moon is going to affect your mood.